wp-plugins/gspeech/readme.txt

 == Installation ==

 1. Unzip files.
-2. Upload "gspeech" folder into your plugins directory.
+2. Upload the entire gspeech folder to the /wp-content/plugins/ directory.
-3. Activate the plugin.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Go to Settings > GSpeech.
+4. You will find 'GSpeech' menu in your WordPress admin panel.
 5. Configure settings to your needs.
 6. Have fun!

 == Screenshots ==

+1. Blue style customization
+2. Red style customization
-1. GSpeech styles preview
+3. GSpeech styles preview
-2. GSpeech Box
+4. GSpeech Box